bomonike/bomonike.github.io/mondrian-gen.md

 <i>{{ page.excerpt }}</i>
 {% include _toc.html %}

-> "The printing press democratised knowledge,<br />the camera democratised images,<br />and AI is democratising creativity itself." -- Kevin Kelly

 <a name="TheProgram"></a>

-This article describes my program at <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/master/mondrian-gen.py">https://github.com/wilsonmar/python-samples/blob/master/mondrian-gen.py</a>
+This article describes how non-programmers can use my Python AI program at

+   <ul><a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/master/mondrian-gen.py">https://github.com/wilsonmar/python-samples/blob/master/mondrian-gen.py</a></ul>

+to generate a collection of art pieces for monitization as NFTs (Non-Fungible Tokens) on Marketplaces with digital contracts.

+NFTs are stored (like GitHub) in blockchains of cryptographically defined addresses.
+The chain of addresses provide a secure and transparent way to verify authenticity and ownership.

-The Python program assembles, into one file, many Python coding tricks and API calls together, in <a href="#workflow">one workflow</a>.
-That's to be prepared to "do anything" during hackathons and MVP creations, <strong>quickly yet securely</strong>.
+Because this Python program assembles many Python coding tricks and API calls together, in <a href="#workflow">one workflow</a>, it can be quickly and securely be adapted to do a full suite of tasks.

-Thus, this is intentionally a rather "bloated swiss army knife" monolith.
+Thus, to some this may seem like a "bloated swiss army knife" monolith.
-However, in the future, utility functions here can be moved to a separate file (Python module) of custom utilities.
+However, after team review, utility functions here will be moved to separate Python module files.
 But they are together here now to make it easier to understand and modify.

+> "The printing press democratised knowledge,<br />the camera democratised images,<br />and AI is democratizing creativity itself." -- Kevin Kelly

 ## GenAI

 Currently, this program has both local programming and Generative AI (GenAI) API calls to create (from text prompt) a <strong>PNG image</strong> file that can be printed and possibly sold as NFT art.

-Perhaps in the future, this workflow can be extended to other output formats: text, audio/music, video, 3D objects for printing, synthetic data, code.
+This workflow can be extended to other output formats: text, audio/music, video, 3D objects for printing, synthetic data, code.

 Criteria for evaluating foundation LLMs: